 Employees in Montana are covered by Workers Compensation if they suffer an injury on the job.
 The injury may be a one-time occurrence, such as a broken leg caused by a Slip and Fall Injury or Serious Burns suffered in an Industrial Accident.
 The injury may also be caused over time by repeated forces, like wrist injuries from using the same tools for months or years, or hearing loss caused by repeated loud noises.
 Both types of injuries are eligible for Workers Compensation coverage.

 In order to be covered by Workers Compensation, you must be an employee, not an independent contractor.
 When deciding who is considered an employee, courts look at a number of factors:

 Whether your boss deducts taxes from your paycheck

 Where you work and when

 What tools your boss supplies or requirements your boss places on your work

 If you or a loved one has suffered a workplace injury and you want to discuss your legal options, contact Bulman, Jones & Cook PLLC to schedule a Free Consultation.
-Bradley J. Jones is a Board Certified attorney.
+Bradley J. Jones is an experienced Workers Compensation attorney.
 To schedule a Free Consultation with Bulman, Jones & Cook PLLC, contact us today by filling out our Online Contact Form or giving us a call locally in Missoula.